 Our programs for kindergarten students consist of formative courses that help develop their cognition, logic and fundamental skills in math and Chinese.
 For example, our Early Childhood Thinking Course fosters children's thinking abilities through a comprehensive set of teaching methods and practice.
 Employing proprietarily developed practice materials, experiments and educational games, we help kindergarten students learn about numbers, shapes, quantities, basic causal relationships and common sense, developing their interest in learning and forming habits for thinking, analysis and inquisitiveness.
+We provide picture talk workshops which help students with the development of cognitive abilities.
 We also offer courses on pinyin, the Chinese phonetic system that students typically learn when they begin the formal study of Chinese.